How to Grill the Perfect New York Strip Steak

 Instructions

-• Place the steaks and compound butter on the counter and allow them to come up to room temperature for about an hour.
+• Place the compound butter on the counter and allow it to come up to room temperature for about an hour.

 • Light grill and set up for high direct heat.
 You’ll want to get the coals as hot and as close to the cooking grate as possible.
 If using a gas grill, allow the grill to preheat with the lid closed for at least 15 minutes.

 • Evenly coat strip steaks with olive oil and season them liberally with kosher salt.
-Put two pats of compound butter on each plate and set aside.
+Put one pat of compound butter on each plate and set aside.

-• Place steaks directly over hot coals and flip every 20 seconds.
+• Place steaks directly over hot coals and flip every 30 seconds.
 With each flip, place the steaks in a different spot on the grill grate.
 This allows the best searing to take place through conductive heat.
-The steaks below have been on the grill for about 2.5 minutes total, and you can already see that nice crust forming.

 • After about five minutes of total cook time, use a reliable quick-read thermometer to check the internal temperature of the steak.
-Remove steaks from the grill when the internal temperature reaches 115 °F for a medium rare steak.
+Remove steaks from the grill when the internal temperature reaches 120°F for a medium rare steak.

-• Place steaks directly on top of butter pats and tent the steaks with aluminum foil.
+• Place steaks directly on top of butter pats, and add additional pat to top of steaks before tenting them with aluminum foil.
 Allow them to rest for five minutes.
-Carry-over cooking will continue, and the final serving temperature of the meat will be in the neighborhood of 125 °F or so, the perfect medium rare.
+Carry-over cooking will continue, and the final serving temperature of the meat will be in the neighborhood of 127°F or so, the perfect medium rare.

 • Slice steaks and top with additional compound butter for serving.
 Need the perfect side for these steaks?
 Try them with grilled broccolini and roasted garlic mashed potatoes